Extracellular vesicle: Exophers

 Exophers are a class of large EV, approximately four microns in diameter, observed in model organisms ranging from Caenorhabditis elegans to mice.
 When genetically modified to express aggregating proteins, neurons were observed to sequester the aggregates into a portion of the cell and release them within a large EV called an exopher.
 They are hypothesized to be a mechanism for disposal of unwanted cellular material including protein aggregates and damaged organelles.
 Exophers can remain connected to the cell body by a thin, membranous filament resembling a tunneling nanotube.

 Migrasomes

 Migrasomes are large membrane-bound EVs, ranging from 0.5 to 3 microns in diameter, that form at the ends of retraction fibers left behind when cells migrate in a process termed "migracytosis."
 Migrasomes can continue to fill with cytosol and expand even as the originating cell moves away.
 Migrasomes were first observed in rat kidney cell culture, but they are produced by mouse and human cells as well.
 Damaged mitochondria can be expelled from migrating cells inside of migrasomes, suggesting a functional role for this EV in mitochondrial homeostasis.
+Migrasomes can act as signaling mechanisms for migratory cells through the release of cytokines.
+Migrasomes remain partially attached to the parent cell and create a type of extracellular nervous system for migratory cells allowing for them to locate targets for cell activity.
+Migrasomes also have roles in transporting various types of RNA and regulating blood clotting.